-Expressed permission means that the person who gave it, has actual knowledge that they will be receiving your marketing emails.
-Express permission is granted when someone specifically provides you with both, their information (such as their email address), and their consent to receive emails.
-In essence, the more honest a business is with their customers in order to ensure that they are aware of any future email marketing, the more successful a business will be in obtaining express permission.
+Expressed permission means that the person who gave it has actual knowledge that they will be receiving your marketing emails.
+Express permission is granted when someone specifically provides you with their information (Ie – their email address), and consent to receive emails.
+In essence, the more honest a business is with its customers in order to ensure that they are aware of any future email marketing, the more successful a business will be in obtaining express permission.

-Inferred permission is essentially a form of consent which has been implied through prior courses of dealing.
+Inferred permission is a form of implied consent provided through prior courses of dealing.
 If the person who is receiving the emails is already a customer, and the emails are related to the products and services that your business sells, this is likely to suffice as inferred permission from the customer.

 2. Identify Yourself as the Sender

-Additionally, it is important to note that the information provided in the email must remain correct, and valid, for 30 days after it is sent.
-Any change in the information should be communicated with the customer.
+Additionally, the information provided in the email must remain correct, and valid, for 30 days after it is sent.
+Any change in the information must be communicated with the customer.

 3. Provide easy ‘unsubscribe’ options